Common Name: yellow buckeye

 Date First Measured: 2007

-Comments: This tree was declared a national champion in 2008.
+Comments: This tree was declared a national champion in 2007.
 It was acquired in 1970 by the US Forest Service.
 The trunk is hollow with an opening on the south side with room for about 3-4 people to stand inside.
 The tree has to be periodically monitored for an assortment of vines that want to creep up its trunk.
 There has also been an assortment of volunteer trees that have sprouted around its base, including boxelder and hackberry.
 Tree is in a relatively protected location.
-The canopy is very thin and the crown has lost significant branches over the years.
+2017 update: The canopy is very thin and the crown has lost significant branches over the years.
 Its survival is quite tenuous.
 Score has decreased, likely due to an overestimate of height in 2007 (laser hypsometer used in 2017) and decline of crown spread due to competition from invasives.

 Location of Tree